lshzhang/gDriveUpload/README.md

 # How to make it work for you
+Instructions modified from https://github.com/CharlesPlucker/drive-multi-upload/ (unfortunately I could not make it work using Charles Plucker's script)
 This form is made up of two files: form.html, and Code.gs.
 Follow these steps to run them:

 1. Go to http://script.google.com (you need to login to one and only one google account; use Incognito Window, login first before visiting script)
 2. Click on "New project" at the top left of the page